 Energy Efficiency

 A well-fabricated duct system minimizes air leakage, a major source of energy waste.
 Think of it like this: a poorly sealed duct system can lose up to 30% of its conditioned air, forcing your HVAC system to work harder and consume more energy.
-Precision fabrication, tight seams, and proper sealing ensure that the air you pay to heat or cool actually reaches its intended destination, reducing your energy bills and your carbon footprint.
+Precision fabrication, tight seams, and proper sealing ensure that the air you pay to heat or cool reaches its intended destination, reducing your energy bills and your carbon footprint.

 Improved Indoor Air Quality (IAQ)